paser-group/continuous-secsoft/ssp-spr26/project/README.md

     - req3
 ```

 Save the generated output in a YAML file.
+For the two requirements documents you must generate two separate YAML files.
+Make sure the file names of the two YAML files include the names of the two input documents.
+For example, sth. like `cis-r1-kdes.yaml`.

 - Create a function that automatically collects the output all LLMs and dumps the output in a TEXT file.
 The file needs to be formatted as follows: